webyrd/normalization-by-evaluation/README.md

 The Scheme, miniKanren, and alphaKanren code is based on Edward Kmett's (non-relational) Haskell code, presented to Will Byrd during a mini-tutorial on nbe.

+Edward live codes a normalization-by-evaluation system in this video [YOW!
+Lambda Jam 2020 - Edward Kmett - Cadenza Building Fast Functional Languages Fast](https://www.youtube.com/watch?v=25RmUl88jSw), starting at 6:30

 This repository includes the code from Michael Ballyntyne's 'faster-miniKanren' repo--please see the 'faster-miniKanren/LICENSE' file for the license for that code.
 For all other code in this repository, please see the 'LICENSE' file in the top-level directory of this repository.

 Thank you to Michael Arntzenius for a previous tutorial on normalization-by-evaluation, and a separate attempt at implementing normalization-by-evaluation relationally.

-Thanks to Nada Amin for suggesting improved file names.
+Thanks to Nada Amin for suggesting improved file names, for adding tests, and for discussing normalization-by-evaluation, and its connections to relational programming.

 Code in this repository: